ropensci/GSODR/inst/paper/paper.md

 # Summary

-The GSODR package [@GSODR] is an R package [@R-base] providing automated downloading, parsing, cleaning and of Global Surface Summary of the Day (GSOD) [@NCDC] weather data for use in R or saving as local files in either a Comma Separated Values (CSV) or GeoPackage (GPKG) [@geopackage] file.
+The GSODR package [@GSODR] is an R package [@R-base] providing automated downloading, parsing and cleaning of Global Surface Summary of the Day (GSOD) [@NCDC] weather data for use in R or saving as local files in either a Comma Separated Values (CSV) or GeoPackage (GPKG) [@geopackage] file.
 It builds on or complements several other scripts and packages.
-We take advantage of modern techniques in R to make more efficient use of available computing resources to complete the process, e.g., data.table [@data.table], plyr [@plyr] and readr [@readr], which allow the data cleaning, conversions and disk input/output processes to take advantage of modern computer hardware.
+We take advantage of modern techniques in R to make more efficient use of available computing resources to complete the process, e.g., data.table [@data.table], plyr [@plyr] and readr [@readr], which allow the data cleaning, conversions and disk input/output processes to function quickly and efficiently.
 The rnoaa [@rnoaa] package already offers an excellent suite of tools for interacting with and downloading weather data from the United States National Oceanic and Atmospheric Administration, but lacks options for GSOD data retrieval.
 Several other APIs and R packages exist to access weather data, but most are region or continent specific, whereas GSOD is global.
 This package was developed to